-All operable attic accesses opening to interior spaces shall be insulated, weatherstripped loose-fill insulation will have insulation dams installed.
+All operable attic access openings to interior spaces shall be insulated and weatherstripped.
+When loose-fill insulation is present around attic access openings, an insulation dam shall be installed as described below.
 Weatherstripping should be permanently attached to create an effective air seal between the attic access frame and the door.
 Accesses with air leaks that cannot be weatherstripped should be repaired or replaced prior to insulating.
 Weatherstripping shall not prevent easy operation of doors, latches or bolts.